Euell Gibbons: Literary career and celebrity

 In the early 1960s, Gibbons began writing a novel about a schoolteacher who creates opulent meals from foraged ingredients to impress café society.
 At the request of a literary agent, Gibbons reworked his novel draft into a straightforward book on wild food.
 Capitalizing on the growing return-to-nature movement in 1962, his first book, Stalking the Wild Asparagus, sold over half a million copies and has remained continuously in print since its publication.
 Gibbons published the cookbooks Stalking the Blue-Eyed Scallop in 1964 and Stalking the Healthful Herbs in 1966.
 His writings were also printed in several magazines.
 He was featured in an article in the 23 September 1966 issue of LIFE.

 He wrote two pieces for National Geographic.
 His first National Geographic article, in the July 1972 issue, described his two-week stay on an uninhabited island off the coast of Maine.
 Gibbons, his wife, and a few family friends relied solely on local resources for sustenance.
 His second National Geographic article, in the August 1973 issue, featured Gibbons, along with his granddaughter Colleen, grandson Mike, and daughter-in-law Patricia, "stalking" wild foods in four western states.

 In the early 1970s, Gibbons was featured in television commercials for Post Grape-Nuts cereal.
-He asked viewers, "ever eat a pine tree?" and remarked that the taste reminded him "of wild hickory nuts".
+He asked viewers, "Ever eat a pine tree?
+Many parts are edible." and remarked that the taste reminded him "of wild hickory nuts".
 Gibbons made guest appearances on The Tonight Show and The Sonny & Cher Comedy Hour.
 When presented with a wooden plaque by Sonny and Cher, Gibbons took a bite out of it.
 Gibbons also appeared on an episode of The Dean Martin Celebrity Roast.
 He received an honorary degree from Susquehanna University.

 He was satirized by John Byner on an episode of the Carol Burnett Show.
 Johnny Carson joked that "Mary Tyler Moore needs another Emmy like Euell Gibbons needs prunes".
 In a 1974 skit on the children's television program The Electric Company, cast member Skip Hinnant (as Early Gibbons) was a proponent of eating items starting with the prefix "ST-," including a tree stump, a staircase (with a "first step," presumably made of wood), and sticks and stones.